What Are Stinging Insects?

 How can I prevent stinging insects in the future?

-Preventing problems with stinging insects can be a difficult task, but there are several things you can do in and around your property to make it less attractive and accessible to them:
+Preventing problems with stinging insects can be difficult, but there are several things you can do in and around your property to make it less attractive and accessible to them: